Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Method

-Previous works in adversarial example generation usually attack the class prediction layer \cite{goodfellow2014explaining, kurakin2016adversarial}.
-In this manner, when the input image is changed, the activation of the fully-connected (FC) layer is also implicitly impacted.
-Although these methods do not directly attack the retrieval problem, we can still use the impacted intermediate features for retrieval.
-Therefore, in the open set scenario, we adopt these existing methods to generate the adversarial queries for retrieval.
+Previous works in the adversarial example generation are designed for image recognition and aim to attack the class prediction~\cite{goodfellow2014explaining,kurakin2016adversarial}.
+When the prediction is changed, the intermediate activation in the network is also implicitly impacted.
+Although these methods are not designed for the retrieval problem, they still work for the retrieval scenario with a minor modification.
+We assume that we could acquire the label prediction of the victim model, and extend these existing classification attack methods to generate the adversarial queries.

-Specifically, for the fast-gradient sign method \cite{goodfellow2014explaining} and basic iterative method \cite{kurakin2016adversarial}, we deploy the label predicted by the baseline model as the pseudo label $ y_{max} = \argmax_{y} \bigl\{p(y|X) \bigr\}$.
-To attack the model, the objective is to decrease the probability $p(y_{max})$ so that the adversarial query $X'$ is classified into the pseudo class.
+Specifically, for the fast-gradient sign method~\cite{goodfellow2014explaining} and basic iterative method~\cite{kurakin2016adversarial}, we deploy the label predicted by the victim model as the pseudo label $ y_{max} = \argmax_{y} \bigl\{p(y|X) \bigr\}$.
+To fool the model, the objective is to decrease the probability $p(y_{max})$ that the adversarial query $X'$ is classified into the pseudo class.
 The objective is written as,

-For the iterative least-likely class method \cite{kurakin2016adversarial}, we calculate the least-likely class $ y_{min} = \argmin_{y} \bigl\{p(y|X)\bigr\}.$ The attack objective is to increase the probability $p(y_{min})$ so that the input is classified as the least-likely class.
+For the iterative least-likely class method~\cite{kurakin2016adversarial}, we calculate the least-likely class $ y_{min} = \argmin_{y} \bigl\{p(y|X)\bigr\}.$ The attack objective is to increase the probability $p(y_{min})$ so that the input is classified as the least-likely class.
 The objective is,